fncbook/fnc/book/nonlineqn/newtonsys.md

 {doc}`demos/system-usage`
 ````

-It is a remarkable effect of the vector-friendliness of Julia that this program is hardly different from the scalar version {ref}`function-newton` presented earlier:
+It is a remarkable effect of the vector-friendliness of Julia that this program is hardly different from the scalar version {numref}`Function {number}<function-newton>` presented earlier:

 ```{index} backslash
 ```

 - The root estimates are stored as columns in an array.
 - The Newton step is calculated using a backslash.
-- The function "norm" is used for the magnitude of a vector, instead of "abs" for the magnitude of a scalar.
+- The function `norm` is used for the magnitude of a vector, instead of `abs` for the magnitude of a scalar.

-Indeed, {ref}`function-newtonsys` is a proper generalization—it can be used on scalar problems as well as on systems.

 ## Exercises